Ukendio/jecs/docs/learn/concepts/relationships.md

 When an ID added to an entity is deleted, all references to that ID are deleted from the storage.
 For example, when the component Position is deleted it is removed from all entities, and all archetypes with the Position component are deleted.
 While not unique to relationships, it is more common for relationships to trigger cleanup actions, as relationship pairs contain regular entities.

 The opposite is also true.
-Because relationship pairs can contain regular entities which can be created on the fly, archetype creation is more common than in applications that do not use relationships.
+Because relationship pairs can contain regular entities which can be created on the fly, archetype creation is more common than in games that do not use relationships.
 While Jecs is optimized for fast archetypes creation, creating and cleaning up archetypes is inherently more expensive than creating/deleting an entity.
 Therefore archetypes creation is a factor to consider, especially for games that make extensive use of relationships.

 ### Indexing